insure logo

 Powered by:

-Below are the car insurance rates in California and Oregon for various coverage levels and types.
+How car insurance rates compare by coverage level in California and Oregon

 Powered by:

-The table below shows car insurance providers in California with affordable car insurance rates.
+The table below shows car insurance providers in California with the most affordable car insurance rates.

 CompanyAnnual rate